jpoly1219/devblog/content/posts/how-to-use-gorilla-mux.md

 booksSubR := r.PathPrefix("/books").Subrouter()
 ```

-This is where the concept of *matching routes* and *subrouters* come into play.
-The first method is `PathPrefix()`, which basically matches routes that start with `/books`, such as `/books/all` or `/books/new`.
-Now, this by itself is usable, but we would like to group these routes together.
+The concept of *matching routes* and *subrouters* comes into play here.
+The first method is `PathPrefix()`, which matches routes that start with `/books`, such as `/books/all` or `/books/new`.
+Now, this by itself is usable, but it would be better if we group these routes.
 We do the grouping by calling the `Subrouter()` method.
 The above code will create a subrouter that matches routes that only start with `/books`.
 It will not handle any other routes, such as `/home` or `/welcome`.

 ```go
 booksSubR.HandleFunc("/all", booksAllHandler).Methods(http.MethodGet)